UNR-CFB/lahontan/scripts/Pipeline/README.md

 **More information about options:**

 --version
-> Will show the version of `runPipe` currently installed
+> Will show the version of `lahontan` currently installed

 --noconfirm
 > Used to avoid any interactive prompts that may be shown which would require